Adc-alt/8bit-cpu/README.md

 📚 Bonus: My Personal Notes
-I’ve also left the notes I took while building the computer , in case anyone wants to check them out.
+I’ve also left the notes (MessyNotes.pdf) I took while building the computer , in case anyone wants to check them out.
 They're rough, but maybe useful.